-The theme for the autumn term is ‘The Place Where we Live’.
-Wherever possible we will link different areas of the curriculum to our autumn theme.
+The theme for the spring term is ‘The Great Fire of London’.
+Wherever possible we will link different areas of the curriculum to our spring theme.

 In addition to all of the above the children will be having daily maths lessons, two one hour P.E. lessons a week on a Monday and Wednesday and a music lesson each week.

 We’re hoping this gives you an idea of what your child will be learning about and will help you when talking to your child about what they have been up to in school this term.